phamhongphuc1999/NetworkProgrammingHomework/MFCApplication1/MFCApplication1/ReadMe.txt

 The application wizard creates one dialog class:

-SERVERDlg.h, SERVERDlg.cpp - the dialog
+MFCApplication1Dlg.h, MFCApplication1Dlg.cpp - the dialog
-    These files contain your CSERVERDlg class.
+    These files contain your CMFCApplication1Dlg class.
 This class defines the behavior of your application's main dialog.
-The dialog's template is in SERVER.rc, which can be edited in Microsoft Visual C++.
+The dialog's template is in MFCApplication1.rc, which can be edited in Microsoft Visual C++.

 /////////////////////////////////////////////////////////////////////////////

 Help Support:

-hlp\SERVER.hhp
+hlp\MFCApplication1.hhp
     This file is a help project file.
 It contains the data needed to compile the help files into a .chm file.

-hlp\SERVER.hhc
+hlp\MFCApplication1.hhc
     This file lists the contents of the help project.

-hlp\SERVER.hhk
+hlp\MFCApplication1.hhk
     This file contains an index of the help topics.

 hlp\afxcore.htm